Battery storage, is it an option for your plant?

 Energy generation, whether renewable or fossil fuel, always has and always will carry an element of risk.
 While the use of batteries is nothing new, what’s new is the size, complexity, energy density of the systems and the Li-ion battery chemistry involved.

-- Fires – ‘thermal runaway’ (a cycle in which excessive heat keeps creating more heat) and sensitivity of the Li-ion batteries can lead to high temperatures, gas build-up and potential explosive rupture of the battery cell.
+‘Thermal runaway’ (a cycle in which excessive heat keeps creating more heat) and sensitivity of the Li-ion batteries can lead to high temperatures, gas build-up and potential explosive rupture of the battery cell.
 This can cause a fire and/or explosion.
 Battery fires are often very intense and difficult to control.
 They can take days or even weeks to extinguish properly, and may seem fully extinguished when they’re not.7

 Failure of control systems for example can lead to overcharging and an inability to monitor the operating environment, such as temperature or cell voltage.
 Excess energy generated or previously stored energy could be lost or become inaccessible until the fault is repaired.
 Costing you time and money.

 If your plant is in a flood risk area, flooding of your battery storage system can cause serious damage to the site.
 Your storage facility could become inaccessible, and if the flooding is extreme, it could cause a mechanical breakdown.
 With the site flooded, it could be weeks until you can access it to rectify any problems and damage.

-- Marine / cargo – sourcing equipment for your storage facility might mean overseas suppliers.
+Sourcing equipment for your battery storage facility might mean overseas suppliers.
 If so, you’re exposed to many factors outside of your control, such as items being held up in customs and adverse weather that can delay shipment.
 Transportation issues of your system materials can delay start-up, leading to a delay in your facility running at its full potential.

 Installing battery storage systems

 When thinking about risk prevention, you need to look at all the traditional plant safety measures, such as separation and isolation, monitoring systems, and international compliance standards.
-Insurers will, in the main, be expecting sites to meet security and fire risk requirements such as;
+Insurers will, in the main, be expecting sites to meet security and fire risk requirements such as:

-- locked gates,
+- locked gates;

-- fencing that is at least 1.8m in height,
+- fencing that is at least 1.8m in height;

-- fire suppression and detection equipment,
+- fire suppression and detection equipment;

-- centrally monitored systems
+- centrally monitored systems;

-- continual maintenance programmes.
+- and continual maintenance programmes.

-- the design and layout of the site
+- the design and layout of the site;

-- the batteries and components to be deployed
+- the batteries and components to be deployed;

-- supply chains that’re deploying the system
+- supply chains that’re deploying the system;

-- the ongoing operational management.
+- and the ongoing operational management.